VladimirMityugov/cinema_app/README.md

 User can view the list of actors, descriptions of movies and much more by clicking on the poster of any of them.
 Dynamic search is available by specified criteria, as well as create custom movies` collections.
-A profile screen allows edit these collections.
-App is available in English and Russian.
+A profile screen allows edit these collections.**

-Data source - Kinopoisk API.
+**Data source - Kinopoisk API.
 Used in project:
 Kotlin, Clean Architecture, MVVM, Hilt, Coroutines, Flow, Room, Retrofit, Glide, Paging library**